illinois-cs241/illinois-cs241.github.io/_pages/index.md

 * We will not tell you the details of specific tests, beyond what the test description already says.
 * These questions should be for "I have exhaustive test cases for _X_, so how am I failing _Y_?"
 * Please mention your NetID in the post, so we can look up your code if needed.

-**NOTE:** If your Git author is not correctly set to your netid@illinois.edu, _your code will not be graded_.
-There are **no** exceptions.
-If you aren't sure if its set correctly, please make a private Piazza post with your net ID and someone will happily help.

 ## Academic Integrity